tenforce/ember-object-display/README.md

 Ember object display
 ======

-Interprets a JS object to generate
+Interprets a JS object to generate a view of an esco concept.

 Deprecation note
 ---